Nten0/natural-numbers-interpretation-API/README.md

 <br>

 ### Example
-If you want to find all the interpratations of the number **0 0 30 69 5 63 40 564**, you can just search for
+If you want to find all the interpretations of the number **0 0 30 69 5 63 40 564**, you can just search for
 <br>
 <http://localhost:8080/natural-numbers-interpretation/validate/number/0 0 30 69 5 63 40 564>